 12. CAMU CAMU

 Perhaps you have just learned about Acai Berry and there are other fruits from the same area as Camu Camu.
 Like Acai, Camu Camu grows in the areas of the Amazon Rainforest in Peru, Brazil, Colombia, and Venezuela, where both the leaves and the fruits of this plant have been used for healing purposes for centuries.
-Camu resembles plum, lemon-size, light orange, and berries are a significant source of essential amino acids and vitamin C.
+Camu resembles plum, lemon-sized, light orange, and berries are a significant source of essential amino acids and vitamin C.

 Camu helps maintain healthy eyes and gums, has anti-viral effects, successfully fights with hives, stripes, and colds is a fantastic source of potassium that we need for the proper functioning of our heart and kidneys.
 It is also a source of gallic acid that has anti-viral and antioxidant properties and ellagic acid, which has anti-tumor and antioxidant properties and also has a chemoprotective effect (it reduces the oxidative stress of the cells in the body).

 Maca is a root that is related to radish and is commonly consumed in powder form.
-It is rich in vitamin B, C, and E is a natural source of calcium, zinc, iron, magnesium, phosphorus and amino acids.
+It is rich in vitamins B, C, and E is a natural source of calcium, zinc, iron, magnesium, phosphorus, and amino acids.
 As a source of iron, it helps us to create red blood cells and to fight anemia and heart disease.
 Maca also maintains healthy bones and teeth, contributing to the faster healing of external wounds and skin problems such as acne or scars.
 It also has the ability to reduce the sensitivity of the skin to temperature changes and contributes to the formation of muscle mass (when exercised appropriately).
 Both men and women increase sexual appetite and endurance.

 The best way to add Maca into the diet is to add the powder to juice or breakfast mash.
 You will draw on all the benefits of this superfood, the taste of which you almost do not notice.